Bolt64/blog-source/content/pages/Curriculum Vitae.md

 ##Summer and Winter Schools {#summer-and-winter-schools .unnumbered}

+-   **AIS on Basic Algebraic Geometry (2018):** A three week long instructional school on algebraic geometry held at IISER Pune.
+Its audience consisted of advanced undergraduate and beginning graduate students.
+It focused on the basics of classical algebraic geometry, i.e. affine and projective varieties, and in the latter half, focused on non-singular varieties and algebraic curves.

 -   **Geometry, Groups and Dynamics (2017):** A three week advanced program focusing on geometry, group actions, and dynamical systems.
     Its audience consisted of graduate students and young researchers.